sepdk/antaeus/README.md

 - Refactored rest and app to respect the new core architecture.

 ### 3rd commit
-- Renamed input parameter from id to input on IQueryWithInput implementations to match interface and get rid of kotlin warning
+- Renamed input parameter from id to input on IQueryWithInput implementations to match interface and get rid of kotlin warning(I think it should actually be named what it is, but im not a fan of supressing warning so i kept it, same goes for currentdate.

 ### 4th commit
 - Changed dependencies to implementation, since it seems they should only be used between the projects for now, like they are used already from the app.